 THIS DATE IN HISTORY: Oct.
 7

-Kontos scores the first two goals in Lightning history before the game is six minutes old, and then beats goalie Ed Belfour twice more in the second period.
-The four goals remain a single-game Lightning record (Martin St. Louis tied it Jan.
-18, 2014, against the San Jose Sharks).
+Kontos scores the first two goals in Lightning history before the game is six minutes old, then beats goalie Ed Belfour twice more in the second period.
+The four goals remain a single-game Lightning record (Martin St. Louis tied it against the San Jose Sharks on Jan.
+18, 2014).

-It's the highlight of a debut season that ends 23-54-7.
+It's the highlight of a debut season that ends 23-54 with seven ties.

 1986: The Red Wings name 21-year-old center Steve Yzerman as their new captain, the youngest in their history.
-Yzerman remains captain until his retirement in July 2006.
+Yzerman remains Detroit's captain until his retirement in July 2006.